zer0tonin/Mikochi/README.md

 # Mikochi: a minimalist remote file browser

-Mikochi aims at being a remote file browser, for use in self-hosted servers / NAS.
+Mikochi is a remote file browser, for use in self-hosted servers / NAS.
-It uses JavaScript/Preact for the frontend, and Go/Gin for the backend.
 It allows you to browse remote folders, upload files, delete, rename, download and stream files to VLC/mpv.

+It comes with a web interface powered by JavaScript/Preact, and an API built in Go/Gin.

 # Getting started